The author lives in a quiet seaside community in Puna on the Big Island of Hawaii. He's an avid gardener, traveler, and photographer.

 - In 1993, a 16-year-old girl was kidnapped and raped by three men.
 After beating the victim unconscious, the three men disposed of her body over the cliff in the park.
 The men were arrested and, according to their confession, the victim was still alive when they threw her into the ocean.
 Her body was never found.

-- Most recently, in 2008, while filming the movie “The Tempest” (by Miramax, with Helen Miren and Djimon Hounsou) on location at the park, the film’s cast and crew discovered the bullet-riddled body of a well-known local surfer at the bottom of the sea cliff.
+- Most recently, in 2008, while filming the movie “The Tempest” (with Helen Miren and Djimon Hounsou) on location at the park, the film’s cast and crew discovered the bullet-riddled body of a well-known local surfer at the bottom of the sea cliff.